xv/grassfire-pathfinding/README.md

 Dependencies
 ------------
 This program requires the packages `numpy` and `pygame` to be installed.
-You may install these packages with `pip` in Python 3's built-in virtual environment (venv) setup by entering the commands below from within the project's directory.
+You may install these packages with `pip` in a Python 3 virtual environment (venv) by entering the commands below from within the project's directory.

 #### Windows (Command Prompt):
 ```